Jordan Roth is a multi-faceted creator, tastemaker and thought-leader across the worlds of theater and fashion.

 Seven time Tony-Award winning producer Jordan Roth has established himself as a theatrical innovator, style influencer, and talented creator and personality.

 As a fashion model, Jordan has walked in New York Fashion Week and Paris Couture shows for a number of designers including Thom Browne, Batsheva, KidSuper, Yuima Nakazato, and Lúchen.
-He has been featured on the cover of L’Officiel Italia, King Kong, Flaunt, Cero, ZOO and in American Vogue, T: The New York Times Style Magazine, Vogue Italia, Vogue Portugal, Double Vision and Women’s Wear Daily among others.
-On Jordan’s style, L’Officiel writes: “His flair for avant-garde, gender-fluid fashion has landed him front-row seats at Paris couture, red carpet buzz at the Met Gala, and the admiration of no less than Dame Anna Wintour.”
+He has been featured on the cover of L’Officiel Italia, King Kong, Flaunt, Cero, ZOO, reserved and in American Vogue, T: The New York Times Style Magazine, Vogue Italia, and Vogue Portugal among others.

 Jordan and Richie live in New York City with their two sons.